-Regardless of the number of school representatives in attendance, each secondary school present will receive one (1) ballot and have the right to cast votes for the two (2) candidates of their choice.
-Elections will be held by secret ballot and the two (2) candidates with the most votes will be announced as the student trustees for the following school year.
+Regardless of the number of school representatives in attendance, each secondary school present will receive one (1) ballot and have the right to cast a vote for the candidate of their choice.
+Elections will be held by secret ballot and the candidate with the most votes will be announced as the student trustee for the next two following school years.

 The DSBN shall provide the Ministry with the names of the student trustees elected, not later than 30 days after the date of the election or by-election.

 Orientation for the newly elected student trustees will be provided by the Director of Education and/or designate, as well as the outgoing student trustees.
 During their term, the student trustees may request additional information and assistance, as required.

 Student trustees will be reimbursed for out of pocket expenses reasonably incurred in carrying out their duties, in accordance with DSBN policies.
 Prior approval and reimbursement for attendance at workshops, training sessions and/or conferences must be authorized by the Director of Education.